The Trial of Marinovich and Matusevich, 22-27 March 1978 (49.3)

 the trial

-The date of the beginning of the trial was kept secret.
-The relatives and friends of the accused, summoned to court as witnesses, received notification of the trial only towards the end of the first day — the evening of 22 March.
+Relatives and friends of the accused, summoned to court as witnesses, received notification of the trial only towards the end of the first day, the evening of 22 March.
 The court-building was surrounded by a large squad of police and auxiliary police [druzhinniki].
 Many witnesses were not allowed to stay in the court-room after they had testified.

-On the day the verdict was announced those witnesses who were at work were not released from work.
-On 24 March, after trying to obtain permission to attend the trial, Lyubov Murzhenko was taken to a police station and detained there almost all day.
+On the day of the verdict those witnesses who were at work were not released to hear the sentence.
+On 24 March 1978, after trying to obtain permission to attend the trial, Lyubov MURZHENKO was taken to a police station and detained there almost all day.

-At the beginning of the trial Matusevich stated that he did not acknowledge the court and was taken from the hall for ‘contempt of court’.
+At the beginning of the trial Matusevich stated that he did not recognise the authority of the proceedings and was taken from the room for ‘contempt of court’.
 He was brought back only when the sentence was announced.
-When the verdict was read out the disoriented Matusevich asked: “You are really not allowing us to make our final speech?”
-In reply his hands were tied and he was shoved out of the hall.
+When the verdict was read out, the disoriented Matusevich asked: “You are really not allowing us to make our final speech?”
+In reply his hands were tied and he was shoved out of the courtroom.

 witnesses